eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ### 3.2 EUDI Wallet Providers

-EUDI Wallet Providers are Member States or organizations either mandated or recognized by Member States making the EUDI Wallet available for end Users.
+EUDI Wallet Providers are Member States or organisations either mandated or recognised by Member States making the EUDI Wallet available for end Users.
 The terms and conditions of the mandate or recognition are for each Member State to determine.